Updated on the 25th January 2022

 Please find below a list of FAQs to help answer the concerns you might have.

-We politely ask you to leave our phone lines as free as possible so emergencies callers can reach us.
+We politely ask you to leave our phone lines as free as possible so emergencies can reach us.

 We are a regulated profession and follow updates and guidance from the RCVS (Royal College of Veterinary Surgeons, our regulating body), BSAVA (British Small Animal Veterinary Association), the BVA (British Veterinary Association) and other veterinary organisations working closely with the government.

+As lockdown is easing, we are doing our very best to still be here if you need us and ensure the continued safety of our staff, we have once again had to adjust our services but we are always open for your pets 24/7 all year round.
 Like every business, we have had to take drastic measures to survive in the current crisis, retain jobs and still be there to help you when things settle.

 We are grateful for your understanding and your patience during this time.
-Our focus is on delivering the best care to our emergency patients and ensuring continuity of care remotely for the non-urgent cases.
+Our focus is on delivering the best care to our emergency patients and ensuring continuity of care sometime even remotely for the non-urgent cases.

 You might experience difficulties getting through to us on the phone as our lines are very busy.
-Waiting times when needing to be seen might also be increased due to the unpredictable nature of emergency work.
+Waiting times, when needing to be seen might also be increased due to the unpredictable nature of emergency work.
 Finally you might be faced with delays to receive posted medications.
 Please take this into consideration when requesting services.

 For enquiries such as insurance claim processing and complaints, our teams are working as hard as they can to answer you.
 Again, you might see delays in our usual turn-over times.
 Remember all processes have dramatically changed as we operate with a reduced staffing level and introduced home working where possible.
 As a result people might not be contactable as easily or different team members might be involved in dealing with you.